Please Stop Calling What Jessica Mulroney Did To Sasha Exeter A “Disagreement”

 ”

 Exeter was the one threatened.
 She was the one who, in the middle of a global pandemic, feared for her future and her daughter’s future.
-Downplaying this offence also negates the harm Mulroney’s racist behaviour has caused not only to Exeter, but to her colleagues at CTV (the network that carried I Do, Redo), who are currently working on a national special about racism, and to her Black friends, most notably Meghan Markle.
+Downplaying this offense also negates the harm Mulroney’s racist behavior has caused not only to Exeter, but to her colleagues at CTV, Canadian Television Network (the network that carried Mulroney's series, I Do, Redo), who are currently working on a national special about racism, and to her Black friends, most notably Meghan Markle.

-Elaine Lui, the executive editor and face of LaineyGossip who works with Mulroney’s husband at etalk, wrote on her blog this morning, “White privilege costs, in both blatant and insidious ways.”
-She pointed out how traumatising this ordeal is for Exeter and her family but also that “the ripple effects continue beyond that immediate circle, as everyone professionally associated with Jessica Mulroney had to scramble to deal with a mess that they had no immediate part in creating, including other Black women.”
+Elaine Lui, the executive editor and face of LaineyGossip who works with Mulroney’s husband at etalk, wrote on her blog last week, “White privilege costs, in both blatant and insidious ways.”
+She pointed out how traumatizing this ordeal is for Exeter and her family but also that “the ripple effects continue beyond that immediate circle, as everyone professionally associated with Jessica Mulroney had to scramble to deal with a mess that they had no immediate part in creating, including other Black women.”

 Advertisement